Close Menu

 A series of devices whose main purpose is to protect persons and primary electric power equipment from the effects of faults

-Elements of Protection System
+Elements of the Protection System

-•Current and voltage transducers
+•Current and voltage transducers – Measure high voltage/current for protective relays.

 •Control cables